The images and text correlate best when viewed on a wide screen rather than on a phone or on an iPad.

 Bonnard, inspired by Mallarmé, often used open space and empty objects in his paintings in the same way that Mallarmé used a span of empty space on a page to create a relationship between content and form, between the arrangement of words and space on the page.
 Like Mallarmé’s poems, a number of Bonnard’s paintings explore the delicate point where perception shifts, that in a seemingly straightforward painting of a bowl of fruit sitting on a table, space can unexpectedly change.

-Try to reconcile the shape of the shadow with the shape of bowl.
+Try to reconcile the shape of the shadow with the shape of the bowl.
 Something’s amiss because there’s an oval-shaped white-yellow form at the bottom center.
 A glass sitting at the edge of the table, perhaps?
 To whom does it belong?

 Dive into the blues and oranges that create the cast shadow of the fruit and the bowl.
 Move your eyes throughout the shadow and then look into the center.
 The interaction between blue and orange creates a sense of depth, as if we’re seeing the dark blue night sky reflected on the surface of water.